 Is HP = Hot Pepper sauce?
 Thanks for the letter2000

 Falls Township, Pennsylvania

 My wife and I are currently working on a badly tarnished brass bed.
 A friend who does a lot of refinishing suggested vinegar and salt solution.
 It works and is probably ingredients in the HP sauce and the catsup.
 If you want to try it use 1/2 cup vinegar and 2 tablespoons of salt.
 Keep stirring the solution.
 Use a 0000 steel wool or non steel pad to help remove the deep tarnish then wash with soap and water when the shine has returned.
 For big projects 1 gallon of vinegar and 1-1/2 cups of salt.
 No guarantees that this is for your application, but it worked for us.
 Pretty messy too.
 I read some where else that you can add flour to the mixture to make it a paste.
 I haven't tried that yet, but it doesn't sound like a bad idea.Jay Huss

-First of all go get Wright's Copper Cream [linked by editor to product info at Amazon] and apply to remove tarnish and then rinse with water then use Wright's Brass Polish [linked by editor to product info at Amazon] to remove the PINK coloration.rosselot
+First of all go get Wright's Copper Cream [affil. link to info/product on Amazon] and apply to remove tarnish and then rinse with water then use Wright's Brass Polish [affil. link to info/product on Amazon] to remove the PINK coloration.rosselot

-Brasso [linked by editor to product info at Amazon]WILL work, but there's a trick to it. put newspapers under your item. shake the Brasso, then put a semi-thick coating on the surface. the trick is to let the Brasso sit for about 30 minutes. you will see the chemical change colors as it removes the tarnish. allow longer time for heavier tarnish. then wipe away the residue-- the color should be dark grey or black. the results are amazing.Maggie shipley
+Brasso [affil. link to info/product on Amazon]WILL work, but there's a trick to it. put newspapers under your item. shake the Brasso, then put a semi-thick coating on the surface. the trick is to let the Brasso sit for about 30 minutes. you will see the chemical change colors as it removes the tarnish. allow longer time for heavier tarnish. then wipe away the residue-- the color should be dark grey or black. the results are amazing.Maggie shipley